Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Logitech too, still stands tall.
-Even without Immersion’s tech Logitech has proven they can still personify the company’s name and effectively suspend your disbelief with rock solid performance.
+Logitech still stands tall.
+Even without Immersion’s tech, Logitech has proven it can still personify the company’s name and effectively suspend your disbelief with rock-solid performance.
 This time it’s from their new G230 Stereo Gaming Headset.
 It’s a devilishly attractive product that goes toe-to-toe with our other favorite stereo sets of cans.
 Finding the best gaming headset isn’t difficult if you know what you want and where to look.
 We lay it all out here.
 And if you like the Logitech brand, check out our guide on the top Logitech headsets.

-The Logitech G230 are definitely showstoppers in their red-on-black motif.
+The Logitech G230 is definitely a showstopper in its red-on-black motif.
 The earpieces are slightly angled back for a more stylized look.
-The earpieces also swivel a full 180 degrees so they rest easy on upper chest and shoulders if need be, when not worn.
+The earpieces also swivel a full 180 degrees, so they rest easy on the upper chest and shoulders if need be, when not worn.
 You get an in-line control unit on the cable.
-You can use it to control volume and mute the microphone.
+You can use it to control the volume and mute the microphone.
 But the mic also flips up, which will mute transmission as well.
 Additionally, the mic is pliable and easy to bend in the position most comfortable.
-Yet when flipped up and muted, it is completely out of the way and unobtrusive.
+Yet it is completely out of the way and unobtrusive when flipped up and muted.
 The cord is threaded and is also colored in the same attractive crimson.
 The red accents really enhance the fiendishly cool aesthetics.

-Logitech has another gem on their hands.
+Logitech has another gem on its hands.
 The G230 gaming headset is a marvelous addition to the stereo arena.
 We conducted testing with our motherboard’s onboard sound.
 The soundstage the G230 set brings is notable.
-But I couldn’t easily identify a great deal of new sounds in old games and movies.
-However the ranges are very well-balanced for a stereo unit.
-Bass is marvelous, punchy and deep without stealing the show from the mid and high ranges.
-Its easy to discern the position of in-game characters and ambient sound when gaming.
+But I couldn’t easily identify a lot of new sounds in old games and movies.
+However, the ranges are very well-balanced for a stereo unit.
+The bass is marvelous, punchy, and deep without stealing the show from the mid and high ranges.
+It’s easy to discern the position of in-game characters and ambient sound when gaming.
 We watched several movies and a few TV shows like Spartacus and The Walking Dead.
-Here they shine as well albeit not quite as brightly as in games.
+Here they shine as well, albeit not quite as brightly as in games.
 While they are not the most finely tuned for movies and TV, the only other real contender we’ve seen is Sennheiser’s PC 350SE headset.
-Even then, I feel comfort and personal taste toward the aesthetics will decide the day.
+Even then, I feel comfort and personal taste toward aesthetics will decide the day.
 Performance is too evenly matched.
-Finally, there is some sound bleed when the volumes are at their highest.
+Finally, some sound bleeds when the volumes are at their highest.

-At their sub-$70 price point, the Logitech G230 gaming headset marries affordability with laudable performance and lasting comfort.
+At its sub-$70 price point, the Logitech G230 gaming headset marries affordability with laudable performance and lasting comfort.
 If your aim is not multichannel surround sound, then look no further.
 For additional options, you can check out our Astro A40 review and our Mad Catz F.R.E.Q.
 5 Pro gaming stereo headset review.

 · Fantastic stereo audio playback in games